arminc/terraform-ecs/deployment/README.md

 }
 ```

-This is the AWS cli command to update the Service Definition:
+This is the AWS cli command to update the Service definition:

 ```bash
 aws ecs update-service --cli-input-json file://service-update-nginx.json